Make Like a Snowbird and Sail South: Winter Boating Destinations to Escape Snow

 - You can show up at the marina, take out the boat and return it for somebody else to clean, re-fill with fuel and put away.

 - Local captain hires can show you the best fishing, snorkeling and diving spots, as well as tell you about the area’s history and nearby businesses (like waterside restaurants and beach bars).
-In general, having someone else guide makes a more leisurely day.
+In general, having someone else guide the way makes for a more leisurely day.

 Drawbacks to Renting a Boat at a Winter Boating Destination